The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 And I knew even then what was happening.

-I wasn't able to spell it out for people, but uh I there's something about it that I knew wasn't right, it wasn't, it didn't make any sense.
+I wasn't able to spell it out for people, but there's something about it that I knew wasn't right.

-So I sit here and I'm thankful that as a young skull full of mush, none of this indoctrination was ever attempted on me because I got out of school before it was uh actually being done in earnest.
+So I sit here and I'm thankful that as a young skull full of mush, none of this indoctrination was ever attempted on me because I got out of school before it was actually being done in earnest.

-And of course, I only went to a semester and a half of college, and there wasn't much of that kind of stuff.
+And of course, I only went to a semester and a half of college and there wasn't much of that kind of stuff.

 It was during the Vietnam War.

-Kent State happened uh my first semester in college, and that was that was one of the big focal discussion points on campus Earth Day and these uh social causes, environmental wacko causes hadn't really surfaced to the point that I had been the object of indoctrination efforts.
+Earth Day and these social causes, environmental wacko causes hadn't really surfaced to the point that I had been the object of indoctrination efforts.

 Okay, I have a Reuters story here on the debt ceiling.